ndestates/vscode-grok4/grok-integration/README.md

 - **🔒 Privacy-First**: Only non-sensitive data cached, secrets automatically redacted
 - **📊 Cache Management**: Built-in commands to view stats, clear cache, and reset settings

-**📁 Workspace Export Features** - Analyze entire projects!
+**📁 Workspace Export Features** - Analyze entire projects (subject to your token limits)

-- **🗂️ Select Multiple Files**: Choose specific files to send to Grok for analysis
+- **🗂️ Select Multiple Files**: Choose specific files to send to Grok for analysis.
+Remember do not include files with secrets.
 - **🌐 Full Workspace Export**: Export all valid files in your workspace to Grok
 - **❓ Custom Workspace Queries**: Ask specific questions about your entire codebase
 - **🛡️ Smart Filtering**: Automatically excludes binary files, node_modules, and sensitive data